markjnkim/es_mod/02-css/content/lesson-4-grid.md

 ![grid-fr-unit](assets/lesson-4/1200-grid-fr-part-4-css.png)

-As you can see from the `grid-template-columns` declaration, the value `1fr 1fr` creates two equal width tracks that grow and shrink according to the available space.
+As you can see in the `grid-template-columns` declaration, the `1fr 1fr` value creates two equal-width tracks that grow and shrink depending on the available space.
 Because our grid container is a block-level element and doesn't have a defined width, the entire screen was set as the width.
 When we reduce the screen width to 500px, the columns remain equal in size as the `fr` unit evenly distributes the available space, as shown here:

 ![grid-fr-responsive](assets/lesson-4/1300-grid-mobile-part-5-css.png)

-In our `grid-template-rows` declaration, we set the value to `1fr 2fr 1fr`, which caused the second row to be twice the height as the other rows.
+In the `grid-template-rows` declaration, we set the value to `1fr 2fr 1fr`, which caused the second row to be twice the height as the other rows.
 In cases when there is no "available" space, a `fr` unit will be determined by grid to be the height of the content in the row with the most height.
 Two `fr` units in this row example will be twice this height.

 ### Use the repeat() Notation

 When dealing with a large grid that has many adjacent rows or columns with the same values, we can use the `repeat` notation to identify the values of the row and column grid declarations.

-The following examples explore two rules that render identically.
+The following examples explore two rules that render identically; the second example uses `repeat`.

 Here's the first example:

 ```css
 .service-grid-container {